 We have always been told, "Until you get out there, no one will know your product even exists.
 Social media will only do so much."
 It wasn't that we did not believe this message.
-The question was, "How" and "Where do we go?"
+The questions were, "How?" and "Where do we go?"

-As we begun to plan out our activities for Q2 2019, the opportunity arose for us to have a booth at Tech Day NYC on May 2, 2019.
-By the time we found out, it was a week away and we were no where near prepared.
+As we began to plan out our activities for Q2 2019, the opportunity arose for us to have a booth at Tech Day NYC on May 2, 2019.
+By the time we found out, it was a week away and we were nowhere near prepared.

 Luckily, we seem to work best under pressure.
 With the help of some of our professional contacts, we were able to: